Nectivio/65C02-Tool/README.md

   c101 W 62
 ```

 * When mutiple bytes are read or written to sequential addresses, they will be shown on the same line.
-In the above example, first $8d was read at address $e09e, then $01 was read at address $e09f, then $c1 was read at $e0a0, finally $62 was written to address $c101.
+In the above example, first $8d was read at address $e09e, then $01 was read at address $e09f, then $c1 was read at $e0a0, and finally $62 was written to address $c101.

 This is an example of the decoded output starting from a reset signal.